 Keyscape is a keyboardist’s dream because it gives the artist access to 36 keyboard types from flagship Yamahas, Wurlitzer’s and Rhodes to unique keyboards that were made over 100 years ago.
 There's a reason it's widely regarded as the best virtual piano.

 No matter which plug-in you choose, each one has impeccable quality.
 Spectrasonics has a well-known reputation of paying meticulous attention to detail.
 The team finds and restores vintage instruments; and instead of cleaning up all of their iconic quirks and sounds, they work to include the full spectrum of the instrument’s personality by preserving their beautiful ‘imperfections’ which makes them so unique and interesting.
+It includes acoustic pianos, digital pianos, and electric pianos, sampled with tons of velocity layers for effortlessly subtle sound.

 In addition to the wide array of instruments available, each instrument contains within it a set of variations depending on the musician’s preference.
 For example, a Yamaha has a suite of genres it can suit by choosing a classical, jazz, rock or cinematic setting.